MenkeTechnologies/PillarTechnologiesKata/README.md

 # PillarTechnologiesKata

+Dependencies are Git, Maven and Java

 Instructions for Compiling and Running Project

-Dependencies are git, maven and java

 ```